hackrepair/hackrepair-admin-login-notifier/readme.txt

 * With notification of each Administrator account login emailed to you, you may be able take action before hackers edit or delete your content.

 With The Hack Repair Guy's Administrator Login Notifier, tailored to admin notification only, you'll have a professional login notification system in place in seconds.
-Mo' fun, less bloat.
-Enjoy!

 “The secret to getting ahead is getting started.” — Mark Twain